wada314/puroro/implementation notes.md

 ### Subproblem: Trait getter method behavior

 Another problem rose here is the behavior of trait getter methods.
-If the field is `None` internally, should the getter method return the default value or just return `None`?
+If the field value is `None` internally, should the getter method return the default value or just return `None`?
 Similar question is, if the field is undefined for the impl type (e.g. `()`), then should the getter method return the default value or `None`?

 In `impl MyMessageTrait for (T, U)` code's scalar getter methods, we are doing something like checking the `U`'s getter method return value and if it's default then return `T`'s getter method return value.
 For this default check behavior, we must strictly define what the default value is.